derkork/godot-statecharts/manual/manual.md

 ### The _State Chart_ node

 The _State Chart_ node is your main way of interacting with the state charts.
 It allows you to send events to the state chart using the `send_event(event)` method.
-You can also set expression properties which can later be used by expression guards to determine whether a certain transition should be taken (see the section on expression guards for more information).
+You can also set expression properties with the `set_expression_property(name, value)`  function, which can later be used by expression guards to determine whether a certain transition should be taken (see the section on expression guards for more information).

 ### States